Oil Tank Removal in Rhode Island: RI DEM Rules, Cost & Permits (2026)

 3. Tank Draining, Excavation & Soil Sampling

 Remaining oil is pumped out, the tank is vapor-freed, then excavated and removed.
-Rhode Island strongly recommends soil sampling at removal — results come back from the certified lab in 3–5 business days.
+Rhode Island strongly recommends soil sampling at removal — even where it isn't strictly mandatory for every tank size — because a documented clean sample is what a buyer's attorney or lender will actually ask to see.
+Results come back from the certified lab in 3–5 business days.

 4. Closure Report

 If no contamination is found, the hole is backfilled and your contractor provides a tank closure report.
-Keep this forever — you'll need it when you sell the property.
+Keep this forever — you'll need it when you sell the property, refinance, or file a homeowner's insurance claim years down the line.

 What If Contamination Is Found?

 You're required to report it to RI DEM within 24 hours.
-Rhode Island has a UST Remediation Fund that can help offset cleanup costs for qualifying homeowners.
-Your contractor or a Licensed Site Professional (LSP) can help you apply.
+Rhode Island has a UST Remediation Fund that can help offset cleanup costs for qualifying homeowners — eligibility and reimbursement levels are set by RI DEM and can change, so confirm current terms directly rather than assuming a specific dollar amount.
+Your contractor or a Licensed Site Professional (LSP) can help you apply and can walk you through roughly what tier of response your site falls into based on how far the release traveled.

 ⚠️ Selling a Home With an Unremoved Tank?

 Buyers' lenders almost universally require removal or proof of clean closure before approving a mortgage.
-Budget 60–90 days for the full process if you're on a sale timeline.
+Budget 60–90 days for the full process if you're on a sale timeline, and start the tank sweep or removal well before you list rather than after an offer is already in hand.

 Regional Notes by City

-- Providence: Providence Fire Department issues permits — expect 1–2 week wait times.
-Older triple-deckers often have basement tanks requiring cutting equipment.
+- Providence: The Providence Fire Department issues permits — expect 1–2 week wait times.
+Older triple-deckers often have basement tanks requiring cutting equipment to extract.
+See our full Providence oil tank removal guide for cost and access details specific to the city's housing stock.

 - Cranston & Warwick: High density of 1970s-era homes with 275-gallon basement tanks.
-Above-ground removals are common and relatively straightforward.
+Above-ground removals are common and relatively straightforward, with same-week scheduling more available than in denser Providence neighborhoods.

 - North/South Kingstown: Higher incidence of underground tanks on larger lots.
-Proximity to Narragansett Bay heightens environmental scrutiny.
+Proximity to Narragansett Bay heightens environmental scrutiny if a release is found, though the base removal process is identical to the rest of the state.

-- Woonsocket & Pawtucket: Older housing stock, many tanks installed without records — if buying, get a tank sweep before closing.
+- Woonsocket & Pawtucket: Older housing stock, many tanks installed without records — if buying in either city, get a tank sweep before closing rather than relying on the seller's disclosure alone.

 Frequently Asked Questions

-How long does oil tank removal take in RI?
+How much does oil tank removal cost in Rhode Island?

-Can I abandon my tank in place in Rhode Island?
+Can I abandon an oil tank in place instead of removing it in Rhode Island?

 Find Rhode Island Oil Tank Removal Contractors